Peloton Bike+ Review

 Companion App/Connectivity

 Peloton's studio cycling workouts are based on cadence and resistance, and those stats are displayed on the screen so you can easily follow along with the class and instructor's prompts.
 Resistance can be controlled manually by turning the knob, but the Bike+ also features Auto-Follow that changes the resistance based on the class you're following.
-This is a cool feature that allows you to focus more on the ride and get even more immersed in the chosen workout.
+This cool feature allows you to focus more on the ride and get even more immersed in the chosen workout.
 Additionally, the screen displays other data like power output, a timeline showing elapsed and remaining time, heart rate and heart rate zones (if using a connected monitor), and the music playing.
-There is also a leaderboard for those who like to see how they stack up against other riders whether you're in a live or on-demand class, and it can be hidden if you're not the competitive type.
-Peloton has a huge community, and if you have friends who are using it, you can give them high-fives or even video chat with them during workouts using the camera integrated into the screen.
+There is also a leaderboard for those who like to see how they stack up against other riders, whether you're in a live or on-demand class, and it can be hidden if you're not the competitive type.
+Peloton has a huge community, and if you have friends using it, you can give them high-fives or even video chat with them during workouts using the camera integrated into the screen.
 Of course, Peloton keeps track of your rides and data, plus you can also choose to sync your rides to Strava or Fitbit, and the Bike+ is also compatible with the Apple Watch (though Apple Watch is not supported on the original Bike).

 Comfort